CansuDincer/BEstimate/README.md

 If you would like to see the off targets of WRN gene:
 `python3 BEstimate.py -gene BRAF -assembly GRCh38 -pamseq NGN -edit A -edit_to G -vep -ot -mm 4 -o ./output/ -ofile BRAF_ABE_NGN`

-## Interpretation of BEstimate results

-BEstimate will produce different files.

-**CRISPR_df** represents all possible gRNA target sites from both directions.
-- Hugo_Symbol: Hugo Symbol of the corresponding gene location.
-- CRISPR_PAM_Sequence gRNA target sequence with including PAM region.
-- gRNA_Target_Sequence: gRNA target sequence without PAM region.
-- Location: Location of the gRNA target sequence (chromosome:start location:end location).
-- Direction: Direction of the gRNA.
-- Gene_ID: Ensembl Gene ID of the interested Hugo Symbol.
-- Transcript_ID: Ensembl Transcript ID of the interested Hugo Symbol in the corresponding gene location.
-- Exon_ID:  Ensembl Exon ID of the interested Hugo Symbol in the corresponding gene location.
-- guide_in_CDS: If gRNA has any nucleotide inside a coding sequence of the gene.
-- gRNA_flanking_sequences: In case that user has given *-flan* option.

-**EDIT_df** adds information for all possible gRNA target sites if they can be edited with the given base editors and edit/edit_to parameters, if the edit is on the exon or not.
-Additional columns are below:
-- Edit_in_Exon: Boolean output representing if the specified edit in the Edit Location happening on the exon or not.
-- Edit_in_CDS: Boolean output representing if the specified edit in the Edit Location happening on the coding sequence or not.
-- \# Edits/guide: The number of editable nucleotide in gRNAs.
-- Poly_T:  Boolean output representing if CRISPR_PAM_Sequence has consecutive 4 T nucleotides.
-- guide_on_mutation: Boolean output representing if given mutation location inside gRNA (in the case that mutation information given by the user).
-- guide_change_mutation: Boolean output representing if gRNA can change the mutated nucleotide (in the case that mutation information given by the user).

-**HGVS_df** is a transient data frame including HGVS nomenclature of the potential edits for further VEP analysis.
-Additional columns are below:

-- HGVS:  HGVS nomenclature of the potential edit.

-**VEP_df** represents functional and clinical consequences of all possible edits in all possible gRNAs.
-Additional columns are below:

-- Protein_ID:  Ensembl Protein ID of the potential edit.
-- VEP_input: HGVS nomenclature of the potential edit.
-- allele: Allelic change of the potential edit.
-- variant_classification: VEP classification of the resulting variant of the potential edit.
-(Substitution, SNV etc.)
-- most_severe_consequence: The most severe consequence of the resulting variant of the potential edit.
-- consequence_terms: List of functional consequences of the resulting variant of the potential edit (splice region, missense, stop gain etc.)
-- variant_biotype:  The biotype of the variant created by the potential edit.
-- Regulatory_ID: Ensembl Regulatory ID of the potential edit.
-- Motif_ID: Ensembl Model ID of the potential edit.
-- TFs_on_motif: List of transcription factors on the Ensembl Regulatory ID of the potential edit.
-- cDNA_Change: cDNA changes resulting from the possible edits with the corresponding guides (position old nucleotide> new nucleotide)
-- Edited_codon: Codon sequence before the corresponding edit.
-- New_codon: Codon sequence after the corresponding edit.
-- CDS_Position: Position on the coding sequence of the potential edit.
-- Protein_Position: Location of the corresponding edit on the resulting protein (as Uniprot index).
-- Protein_Change: Protein sequence change with the corresponding edit (old amino asid - position - new amino asid).
-- Edited_AA: One letter representation of the amino asid before the corresponding edit.
-- Edited_AA_Prop: Chemical properties of the amino asid before the corresponding edit.
-- New_AA: One letter representation of the amino asid after the corresponding edit.
-- New_AA_Prop: Chemical properties of the amino asid after the corresponding edit.
-- is_Synonymous: Boolean output representing if the resulting edit causes synonymous or non-synonymous mutations.
-- is_Stop: Boolean output representing if the resulting edit causes stop codon or not.
-- proline_addition: Boolean output representing if potential edit created a Proline amino acid or not.
-- swissprot: SwissProt ID of the corresponding gRNA target site region from Ensembl VEP.
-- polyphen_score: Polyphen Score of the corresponding edit.
-- polyphen_prediction: Polyphen Prediction of the corresponding edit.
-- sift_score: Sift Score of the corresponding edit.
-- sift_prediction: Sift Prediction of the corresponding edit.
-- cadd_phred: Curated CADD Score of the corresponding edit.
-- cadd_raw: Raw CADD Score of the corresponding edit.
-- lof: representing if the corresponding edit causes Loss of function with high confidence (HC)/Low confidence (LC) or not by implementing [LOFTEE](https://github.com/konradjk/loftee) through VEP.
-- impact: Impact of the corresponding edit.
-- blosum62: blosum62 Score of the corresponding edit.
-- is_clinical: Boolean output representing if there is a collocated clinical variant on the potential edit site.
-- clinical_id: dbSNP id of the clinical allele.
-- clinical_significance: Clinical significance of the corresponding edit.
-- cosmic_id: COSMIC id of the clinical allele.
-- clinvar_id: ClinVar id of the clinical allele.
-- ancestral_populations: The conservation score from the Ensembl Compara databases
-for potential edit site (if any).

-**protein_df** represents functional consequences of all possible edits on corresponding protein.
-Additional columns are below:

-- Domain: Functional domain name of the potential edit site.
-- curated_Domain: Human friendly functional domain name of the potential edit site.
-- PTM: Post translational modificaton on the potential edit site.
-- is_disruptive_interface_EXP: Boolean output representing if the corresponding edit happening on the interface region and having an experimental evidence (PDB). *High confidence*
-- is_disruptive_interface_MOD: Boolean output representing if the corresponding edit happening on the interface region and having evidence from a model (Interactome3D). *Medium confidence*
-- is_disruptive_interface_PRED: Boolean output representing if the corresponding edit happening on the interface region and having evidence from prediction (Interactome Insider). *Low confidence*
-- disrupted_PDB_int_partners: List of partner proteins whose interactions are disrupted by the corresponding edit according to experimental evidence - PDB.
-- disrupted_I3D_int_partners: List of partner proteins whose interactions are disrupted by the corresponding edit according to Interactome3D.
-- disrupted_Eclair_int_partners: List of partner proteins whose interactions are disrupted by the corresponding edit according to Eclair - prediction algorithm of Interactome Insider.
-- disrupted_PDB_int_genes: List of partner genes (Hugo Symbols) whose interactions are disrupted by the corresponding edit according to experimental evidence - PDB.
-- disrupted_I3D_int_genes: List of partner genes (Hugo Symbols) whose interactions are disrupted by the corresponding edit according to Interactome3D.
-- disrupted_Eclair_int_genes: List of partner genes (Hugo Symbols) whose interactions are disrupted by the corresponding edit according to Eclair - prediction algorithm of Interactome Insider.

-**summary_df** summarises all above information (each gRNA annotation has only one row).

-**ot_annotated_summary_df** adds off target information on summary file.
-Additional columns are below:

-- exact: The number of exact alignments of gRNA sequence.
-- mm1: The number of alignments of gRNA sequence with one mismatch.
-- mm2: The number of alignments of gRNA sequence with two mismatches.
-- mm3: The number of alignments of gRNA sequence with three mismatches.
-- mm4: The number of alignments of gRNA sequence with four mismatches.

 ## Contact